cd-public/241Path/README.md

 # HW4

-In graph.py, implement Djikstra's Shortest Path Algorithm, as described at https://cd-public.github.io/courses/structures/pdf/sp.html.
+In graph.py, create a method "shortestDistance" to implement Djikstra's Shortest Path Algorithm, as described at https://cd-public.github.io/courses/structures/pdf/sp.html.

 There is a simple autograder that checks correctness and offers a timing mechanism in an effort to check for complexity.